Emotional Kavanaugh decries ‘circus’ and maintains innocence, as Ford testifies he ‘sexually assaulted me’

 But Kavanaugh described the allegations, from Ford and others, as part of a calculated political hit deployed by Democrats when he was getting too close to confirmation.

-“I am innocent of this charge,” he repeatedly said.
-Kavanaugh told senators he has “categorically and unequivocally” denied the allegations since they first aired.
+"I am innocent of this charge," he said repeatedly.
+Kavanaugh told senators he has "categorically and unequivocally" denied the allegations since they first aired.

-In striking terms, he described the toll taken by those charges, especially others that emerged in recent days: "My family and my name have been totally and permanently destroyed by vicious and false additional accusations.”
+He described the toll taken by those charges, especially others that emerged in recent days: "My family and my name have been totally and permanently destroyed by vicious and false additional accusations."

 As the hearing continued into the late afternoon, the proceedings got more heated.
 In one tense exchange, Sen. Dick Durbin, D-Ill., repeatedly asked Kavanaugh to support a FBI investigation.
 "If there is no truth to the charges, the FBI investigation will show that," Durbin said.
 "Are you afraid that they might not?"